 When you open a notebook, the Notebook Service executes several steps in order:

-- Create a Cloud Environment (aka cluster, or notebook VM) if one doesn't already exist for your Cloud project - this includes a Boot Disk and a Detachable Persistent Disk
+- Create a Cloud Environment - aka cluster or notebook virtual machine (VM) if one doesn't already exist for your Cloud project - this includes a Boot Disk and a Detachable Persistent Disk (PD)

 - Start a Docker container

 - Localize the notebook to your VM or cluster